myminseok/vmware-docs/draft-k8s-dashboard-wavefront-tips.md

 install the [`kube-state-metrics`](https://github.com/kubernetes/kube-state-metrics).
 Refer to the [Wavefront guide](https://docs.wavefront.com/kubernetes.html#step-3-optional-deploy-the-kube-state-metrics-service) on how to install `kube-state-metrics`.
-The only disadvantage of this metric is that it there is no common key between these two metrics to do a join.
+The only disadvantage of this metric is that it does not have a common key between these two metrics to do a join.

 Here is an example of using the `used` capacity metric: